South Africa

 From their Asian colonies they brought the orange, lemon and lime. and from Brazil, their colony in South America, they brought chillies, peppers, corn, tomato, pineapples, banana and the domesticated pig.

-The locally grown African birds eye peppers, also called African red devil - Portuguese food cuisine in South Africa
+The locally grown African birds eye peppers, also called African red devil - Portuguese cuisine in South Africa

-The locally grown African birds eye peppers, also called "African red devil" - Portuguese food cuisine in South Africa
+The locally grown African birds eye peppers, also called "African red devil"

 But the Portuguese really made their mark with the introduction of the hot chilli pepper which originated in South America.
 Today it’s also known in Southern Africa as "African birds eye", or "African red devil".